Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Classification Approach Evaluation

-\textit{Tables} \ref{table:detectiionperformance} and \ref{evalspeech-baselines} show the evaluations of multi-modal and speech baselines, all of which \textit{PASAD} outperforms.
-The best-baseline, Transformer, is a temporal-pattern-extracting sequential classifier \textit{that further justifies \textit{PASAD}’s sequential network structure.} Additionally, the TDNN's F1 scores are lower than other baselines.
-The fact that TDNN uses a time delay structure instead of a sequential model confirms the importance of sequential network structure.

-Moreover, the speech baselines have relatively lower efficacy than the multi-modal baselines.
+\textit{Tables} \ref{table:detectiionperformance} and \ref{evalspeech-baselines} show the evaluations of multi-modal and speech baselines.
+The best-baseline, Transformer, is a temporal-pattern-extracting sequential classifier \textit{that further justifies \textit{PASAD}’s sequential network structure.} Moreover, the speech baselines have relatively lower efficacy than the multi-modal baselines.
 It indicates that \textit{even experiencing similar situations, \textit{CWS} and \textit{CWNS} show distinctive physiological response patterns} that multi-modal classifiers can leverage to achieve higher performance.

-There is an exception that Resnet-9 achieves lower performance with multi-modal variation in the narrative-speech dataset.
-The reason is that the model gets overfitted due to the utilization of a large number of trainable parameters to generate input embeddings.

-It is important to note that this paper’s classification objective is challenging since both CWS and CWNS are fluently speaking and experiencing similar situations; hence, the situational physiological response differences are subtle and not perceptually differentiable.
-The evaluation results demonstrate that PASAD effectively extracts CWS vs. CWNS differentiating speech acoustic aspects by leveraging the physiological parameters.
-In contrast, the baseline multi-modal models concatenate the embeddings extracted from speech and physiological information, and since their (i.e., modalities in CWS vs. CWNS) differences are subtle, the conventional approaches fail to extract similarly effective CWS vs. CWNS differentiating aspects, hence perform relatively poorly than PASAD.
-The differences in performances are higher in free-speech dataset, due to the relatively more subtle difference in speech and physiological response between CWS and CWNS (discussed above).
+\textit{PASAD} utilizes a simple bi-directional LSTM architecture, and still utilizing only speech modality in decision making, it outperforms complex multi-modal models such as Transformer.
+It is important to note that this paper’s classification objective is challenging since both \textit{CWS} and \textit{CWNS} are fluently speaking and experiencing similar situations; hence, the situational physiological response differences are subtle and not perceptually differentiable.
+The evaluation results demonstrate that \textit{PASAD} effectively extracts \textit{CWS} vs. \textit{CWNS} differentiating dynamic acoustic aspects by leveraging the physiological parameters.
+In contrast, the baseline multi-modal models comprise static network weights, and hence fail to extract the dynamic and subtle differentiating aspects of \textit{CWS} vs. \textit{CWNS} with similar efficacy, hence performing relatively poorly.